Skip to main content

 Now the Search Group's job is done!
 They can be thanked for their hard work and asked if they're happy to be contacted again in the future for another Search Group.

-Send out an invite with all the instructions and think about timings for the day.
+Send out an invitation with all the instructions and think about timings for the day.
 Panellists should all arrive early and remember to give a telephone number and email address of someone that can help both panelists and applicants on the day.

 It's also really important to let people know you're not judging them on the use of technology especially if you are doing presentations.
 Let them know its content not swanky power-points you're looking for.